History and objectives

 It is important to note that due to the COVID 19 pandemic, some of this information may be impacted by health restrictions.

-Pre-sessions 41: Statements by NHRIs and CSOs are online!
+Pre-sessions 42: Statements Day 1 and 2 are online!

-Pre-sessions 41 started on Monday, 29 August, and ended on Wednesday, 31 August 2022.
-The statements delivered by National Human Rights Institutions (NHRIs) and Civil Society Organisations (CSOs) are available on UPR Info's Country Pages.
+The statements delivered on Day 1 and 2 by National Human Rights Institutions (NHRIs) and Civil Society Organisations (CSOs) are available on UPR Info's Country Pages.

 The Pre-session for each State under review (SuR) lasts between 30 minutes and one hour, depending on the number of speakers.